 Clinical Training

 Clinical training serves as the cornerstone of the Interventional Cardiology Fellowship.
 Trainees serve as the primary assisted operator during procedures and work one-on-one with faculty.
 The program strives to provide the proper balance between autonomy and supervision.
-Emphasis is placed on procedural indications, appropriate use criteria, fundamental and advanced procedural skills, techniques and decision-making, and post-procedural care.
+Emphasis is placed on procedural indications, appropriate use criteria, fundamental and advanced procedural skills, techniques, decision-making, and post-procedural care.
 In addition to cath lab-based training, Fellows also spend one-half day per week in the outpatient clinic, which provides the opportunity to evaluate patients prior to and following procedures.

 Coronary Artery Disease